 All persons wanting to run for public office in New Bedford must fill out and submit official nomination papers to the Board of Election Commissioners.
-These nomination papers are available on May 22nd, 2015 and must be filled out completely, correctly and have signatures of at least 70 registered voters on it.
-The deadline to turn these papers in is September 2nd.
-While the requirement is fifty signatures, registrars are required by law to certify 2/5th more than the number of signatures required.
+These nomination papers were made available on May 22nd, 2017 and must be filled out completely, correctly and have signatures of at least 50 registered voters on it.
+My suggestion is to get at least 70 signatures.
 Why?
 Because signatures can be disallowed either in the certification process or through challenges.
-My suggestion is to get at least 100 signatures and follow these rules: